imTheDevil/loans-data-analysis/README.md

 along with a few visualizations.

 ## Data
-Analysis was done on two data sets, Portfolio Data and Communication Data.
+Analysis was done on two synthetic data sets, Portfolio Data and Communication Data.
 They contain information regarding the loans taken that are to be cleared between 31-10-2022 to 29-11-2022.\
 \